 Cauliflower “Mac” and Cheese is a lighter and healthier alternative to macaroni and cheese, replacing macaroni with cauliflower florets.
 No the cauliflower doesn’t taste like pasta, but it is coated in the same creamy cheese sauce.

 This recipe also uses roasted cauliflower as opposed to steamed or boiled cauliflower.
 And it makes a huge difference.
-Vegetables taste different went roasted, but cauliflower especially is completely transformed.
+Vegetables taste different when roasted, but cauliflower especially is completely transformed.
 I used to dislike cauliflower until I tasted roasted cauliflower.
 When it’s roasted, it brings out a sweetness that isn’t there when it’s cooked through other means.

 Normally, I make this dish with the traditional cheddar sauce but recently, I thought I’d try making it with a garlic parmesan cheese sauce.
 I used the sauce from my garlic parmesan macaroni and cheese, which is one of my favorite macaroni and cheese recipes.